-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORM ANCE
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE

-Our water takes are ustainable (cont.)
+Our water takes are sustainable (cont.)
 The average consumption of drinking water per day per resident is less than the target.
+ACHIEVED ACHIEVED

 (Mandatory measure 5).
-A DATA ACHIEVED THE ESE
+A A CHILLIP

-(Target: < 300L/person/day.) ws, we have achieved this target, pelow the measure.
-This measure )15/2016).
+(Target: < 300L/person/day.)
+As the table below shows, we have achieved target, with the majority well below the me This measure was also achieved in 2015/207 asure.
+16).

-URBAN SCHEME AVERAGE LITRES PER DAY PER CONNECTION
+URBAN SCHEME DAY PER CON

 Brightwater 251

 Collingwood 140

 Kaiteriteri 170

 Mapua 223

 Motueka 185

 Murchison 249

 Pohara 230

 Richmond 226

 Tapawera 209

 Wakefield 214

-Upper Takaka 101

-Low occupancy rate, v locations or alternate w vith a high number of holiday vater supplies.
+Low occupancy rate, with a high number of holiday loc alternate water supplies.
+101 ations or

-Dur use of the water resource is efficient.
+Our use of the water resource is efficient.
 Water Demand Management Plans are in place for each water scheme.
 (Target: 9 out of 15.)
-A Children A ACMOT HELES
+ACHIEVED ACHIEVED ACHIEVED ACHIEVED ACHIEVED ACHIEVED ACHIEVED

-Demand Management zones: Richmond, Brigh Mapua/Ruby Bay, Riwa Murchison, Motueka au nemes, we currently have eight Plans in place for the following ntwater/Hope, Wakefield, ka /Kaiteriteri, Collingwood, nd Tapawera. (cf eight Demand place in 2015/2016 which, achieve hat year).
+Out of the 15 water schemes, we currently he Demand Management Plans in place for the zones: Richmond, Brightwater/Hope, Wakef Mapua/Ruby Bay, Riwaka /Kaiteriteri, Colling Murchison, Motueka and Tapawera. (cf eigh Management Plans in place in 2015/2016 wachieved our target of eight for that year). e following ield, gwood, t Demand

-schemes have lower de on the remaining scher water meters with wha determine the quantity ajor urban supplies.
-The remaini emand.
-We undertake basic chec nes, comparing water sold throu it was pumped.
-This helps us of water leakage.
-Additionally w n testing when major leakage is
+Plans are in place for major urban supplies.
+T remaining schemes have lower demand.
+We basic checks on the remaining schemes, comwater sold through water meters with what upumped.
+This helps us determine the quantileakage.
+Additionally we carry out leak detected testing when major leakage is suspected. undertake paring was ty of water

 LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water is safe to drink.
 Number of temporary advisory notices issued to boil water - as issued in consultation with the Medical Officer of Health.
-ACHIEVED ACHIEVED ALLER (Target: Nil.)
+(Target: Nil.)
 We issued one temporary boil water notice in Brightwater in April 2017.
 This was due to heavy rain causing the river to rise and become dirty.
 This in turn affected the groundwater quality in the supply bores, which are close to the river.
 This is compared to zero in 2015/2016 and one in 2014/2015.
 There is a permanent boil water notice in place at Dovedale, which is not covered in the targets as it is permanently in place.
 We comply with part 4 (bacteria compliance criteria) of the drinking- water standards.
-(Mandatory measure).
-Part 4 Four schemes did not comply with the turbidity requirements, as the water was too cloudy to be effectively chlorinated at the treatment plant.
+(Mandatory measure.)
+Four schemes did not comply with the turbidity requirements, as the water was too cloudy to be effectively chlorinated at the treatment plant.
 There is no filtration at these treatment plants.
-See table Results: Bacterial Compliance in Plant and Zone on page 92.
-Bacterial water sampling results show no presence of E.coli .
-(Target: 99%) ACHIEVED ACHIEVED THE LET In relation to Part 4 of the Drinking Water Standards: in total we undertook 1606 E.coli samples with six failures, resulting in a 99.6% compliance. (cf 99% compliance in 2015/2016).
+See table Results: Bacterial Compliance in Plant and Zone on page 97.

+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE In relation to Part 4 of the Drinking Water Standards: in total we undertook 1606 E.coli samples with six failures, resulting in a 99.6% compliance. (cf 99% compliance in 2015/2016).
 Of the failed samples: Three samples were from Dovedale zone which has a permanent boil water notice as the chlorine treatment is subject to failures Two samples were from Upper Takaka treatment plant, probably caused a reservoir roof leak.
 One sample was from the Richmond Zone, cause unknown.
 Emergency chlorination was employed in this case, so that a boil water notice was not needed We carry out water compliance testing on all of our supplies in accordance with DWSNZ 2005 (revised 2008).